django/channels/docs/concepts.rst

 What is a channel?
 ------------------

-The core of the system is, unsurprisingly, a datastructure called a *channel*.
+The core of the system is, unsurprisingly, a data structure called a *channel*.
 What is a channel?
 It is an *ordered*, *first-in first-out queue* with *message expiry* and *at-most-once delivery* to *only one listener at a time*.